wp-plugins/decategorizer/readme.txt

 **Changelog:**

+0.6.2 = may 14th 2009 :
+- i _might_ have broken a few sites with that 0.6 version, so i'll just apologize preemptively - sorry! :|
+- version 0.6.2 is what version 0.6 was supposed to be
+- big thanks goes to westi for explaining the event sequence of "update_option_permalink_structure" hook

 0.6 = may 11th 2009 :
 - fixed a bunch of bugs
 - plugin now correctly updates the redirections when permalink